Glendale Child Custody & Visitation ATTORNEY

 Guidance on Preparing for Child Custody in Glendale

 If you have children with your spouse and are seeking a divorce, child custody and visitation rights are something you need to prepare for.
 Divorce can be a difficult adjustment for children, which is why custody terms need to be dealt with carefully.
-While California law generally prefers to award joint legal custody where both parents can make legal decisions regarding their child/children, there are other types of custody that to be aware of.
+While California law generally prefers to award joint legal custody where both parents can make legal decisions regarding their child/children, there are other types of custody that one should be aware of.

 Child Custody Options in California